 I typically evaluate the this based on the number of imports and domestics as well as the diverse homemade brews.
 I enjoy just about all types of drafts, so I’m not too worried about whether they offer ale, porters, wheat beers, or stouts.
 I simply look to make sure there are a consistent diversity of different brands, makes, styles, origins, and ages.

-Most companies have a directory of different brands they offer too.
-I like to skim through the list and make sure there are a few that I know I like and a bunch that I have never heard of.
+Most companies have a directory of different brands they offer.
+You should look through this and make sure there’s a mixture of brands you like and also a lot that you’ve neve heard of.

 2. Monthly Beer Selection